Come Back to Me (Janet Jackson song): Live performances and covers

 Jackson has performed the song on most of her tours, including the Rhythm Nation 1814 Tour, janet.
-Tour, All for You Tour, Rock Witchu Tour, Number Ones: Up Close and Personal tour, Unbreakable World Tour, State of the World Tour and her 2019 Las Vegas Residency Janet Jackson: Metamorphosis.
-On the "janet.
-Tour", it was cut from the set list after the first leg.
-During the "All for You Tour" (2001-2002), Jackson performed a mellow medley of "Come Back to Me", "Let's Wait Awhile" and "Again".
+Tour, All for You Tour, Rock Witchu Tour, Number Ones: Up Close and Personal tour, Unbreakable World Tour, State of the World Tour and her 2019 Las Vegas residency Janet Jackson: Metamorphosis.
+On the janet.
+Tour, it was cut from the set list after the first leg.
+During the All for You Tour (2001-2002), Jackson performed a mellow medley of "Come Back to Me", "Let's Wait Awhile" and "Again".
 Denise Sheppard of Rolling Stone commented that, "Without question, [it was] one of the night's most beautiful and verklempt moments arrived out of nowhere forty-five minutes into the set.
-It was the first time that a break in the action occurred - no dancers, no music -- and as a close-up captured Jackson looking genuinely happy, the audience spontaneously burst into what became a five-minute standing ovation.
+It was the first time that a break in the action occurred - no dancers, no music – and as a close-up captured Jackson looking genuinely happy, the audience spontaneously burst into what became a five-minute standing ovation.
 Looking on, shocked by the sincerity of the moment, she shed sincere tears, simultaneously overwhelmed and overjoyed.
 'I love you so much, Vancouver.
 Thank you'."
-The February 16, 2002 final date of the tour at the Aloha Stadium in Hawaii, was broadcast by HBO, and included a performance of it.
+The February 16, 2002, final date of the tour at the Aloha Stadium in Hawaii, was broadcast by HBO, and included a performance of it.
 The medley was also added to the setlist at its DVD release, Janet: Live in Hawaii, in 2002.

 On the Number Ones: Up Close and Personal tour, Jackson used a diamond-encrusted lavender gown to perform a ballad medley of "Nothing", "Come Back to Me" and "Let's Wait Awhile".
-Annabel Ross of Sydney's "Everguide" praised Janet for "hitting some impressive high notes herself".
+Annabel Ross of Sydney's Everguide praised Jackson for "hitting some impressive high notes herself".

 In 1992, saxophonist Marion Meadows covered the song from his album Keep It Right There with additional vocals by Will Downing.
-In 2008, American rapper Plies sampled the song for his single "Bust It Baby (Part 2)", which featured Ne-Yo, while Janet appears on the official remix of the song.
+In 2008, American rapper Plies sampled the song for his single "Bust It Baby (Part 2)", which featured Ne-Yo, while Jackson appears on the official remix of the song.